Piotr-Kwiatkowski/jekyll-now/_posts/2017-04-24-jekyll-schmeckyll.md

 > **_historical pause_**

-Well, of course it was my fault and lack of understanding the tool.<br>
+Well, of course, it was my fault and lack of understanding of the tool.<br>
 Wanting to have it done with the smallest possible effort -- smart, isn't it?<br>
 But here it is.
 In all its glory.<br>